Pricing Get Quote

 How to link accounts manually

-If manual linking is enabled, users can link their AD domain accounts themselves by entering the credentials of the domain account with which they want to link their primary domain account.
+If manual linking is enabled, users can link their Active Directory domain accounts themselves by entering the credentials of the domain account with which they want to link their primary domain account.
 For example, if they want to sync passwords from their user account in Domain A to their account in Domain B, they need to:

 1. Log in to the ADSelfService Plus user portal.

-2. Go to Application.
+2. Go to the Application tab.

 4. Provide their credentials for that user account.